vietbuiminh/force-academic-mk/_pages/research_CoolFans.md

   title: "Looking North towards the Mackenzie Delta"

 ---
-<b>This project uses remote sensing to understand sedimentation processes of alluvial fans in the Richardson and Mackenzie Mountains of Canada's Arctic.</b>
+<b>This project uses remote sensing to understand sedimentation processes of alluvial fans in the Richardson and Mackenzie Mountains of Canada's Arctic.</b> It is part of a manuscript in prep (see publications page).

 # Overview Video
 Check out the video below to learn more about the project, my research, and see some awesome footage of the Aklavik Range.